bchugg/stat-map/the problem of approximate inference in deep learning.md

 $$
 p(z|x) = \frac{p(x,z)}{p(x)} = p(x,z)\left(\int p(x,z)\d z\right)^{-1},
 $$
 we start to see the trouble.
 The integral on the rhs is usually intractable, since it involves integrating across all latent variables.
 So we typically approximate $p(z|x)$ in some way.
 This is the problem of approximate inference.
-Noet that $p(x)$ is usually called the "evidence".
+Note that $p(x)$ is usually called the "evidence".

 Common solutions to the problem include [[MCMC]] and [[variational inference]].